llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 What is legal aid in Saint Lucia like?
 Legal Aid In St. Lucia?

- Charter on Language Policy and Language Rights in the Creole-Speaking Caribbean January 2011 Considering that the International Covenant on Civil and Political Rights (Article 14) and the American Convention on Human Rights (Article 8) guarantee the right of an accused person to be assisted, without charge, by an interpreter if he does not understand or speak the language of the court;
+ Charter on Language Policy and Language Rights in the Creole-speaking Caribbean January 2011 Considering that the International Covenant on Civil and Political Rights (Article 14) and the American Convention on Human Rights (Article 8) guarantee the right of an accused person to be assisted, without charge, by an interpreter if he does not understand or speak the language of the court;

 You also believe that our attitude toward language has ripple effects.
 JAF: Crime is linked to lack of jobs, [which] is linked to lack of education, [which] is linked to lack of language access.
 Is nobody seeing the link twixt crime and language?

 Proper legal representation can mean the difference between life and death in the Caribbean, as some countries, despite the efforts of Amnesty International, retain the mandatory death penalty.
 While the Cornell Centre (on the death penalty worldwide) indicated that Saint Lucia has not executed a prisoner since 1995, the action is still observed in its legislation.
-As of early 2019, the National Security Minister of Saint Lucia, Hermangild Francis highlighted plans for constitutional reform, and tha the issue of the death penalty had the possiblity of being reviewed by the public (despite his support for retaining current standards).
+As of early 2019, the National Security Minister of Saint Lucia, Hermangild Francis highlighted plans for constitutional reform, and that the issue of the death penalty had the possibility of being reviewed by the public (despite his support for retaining current standards).

 Broadly, crime control and prevention strategies may be designed to (a) systematically treat the root causes of crime (b) make populations more resilient to criminality (c) strengthen the ability of the responsible institutions to respond to crime in all of its various expressions.
 In the language of the public health officials, the first would represent a kind of primary prevention.
-So this is a problem because they are not looking at language ; most of the commentary on suggestions was mostly about working on "modernizing police-citizen relations", they focused on the latest techniques and technologies, rather than improving direct communication skills with civilians
+So this is a problem because they are not looking at language; most of the commentary on suggestions was mostly about working on "modernizing police-citizen relations", they focused on the latest techniques and technologies, rather than improving direct communication skills with civilians

 Lawyering in a fairly multilingual setting is can be a bit more challenging than lawyering in environments with very little linguistic diversity.
-One Caribbean academic did express the lack of study on crime and language in Saint Lucia, when.... ocurred, however, these details did not appear to be followed up on further {% cite mendes-franco_2020 %}. .
+One Caribbean academic did express the lack of study on crime and language in Saint Lucia, when.... occurred, however, these details did not appear to be followed up on further {% cite mendes-franco_2020 %}.

 In a 2020 interview, Trinidadian linguist Jo-Anne Ferreira stated that "Bilingualism and multilingualism are normal around the world.
 The problem is we like to think of bilingualism as good only if it includes a language with status" {% cite mendes-franco_2020 %}.